FindMySchool LogoFindMySchool

 Two-site operation: While the underpass connects the sites, the division does create movement friction for families.
 Equipment and facilities are duplicated across both campuses, and some students find the transition from south to north site at Year 10 a genuine shift.
 The school has invested in common room expansion at the north site in recognition of capacity needs.

 Exam performance expectations: The school's results are strong but not elite.
-While 42% achieve grades 9-7 at GCSE, the England average for high grades is 54%; similarly, A-level A*-B percentages exceed England average but sit below those of selective schools.
+While 41.9% achieve grades 9-7 at GCSE and 70% of A-level grades are A* to B, the rankings still sit below the very top selective tier.
 Families seeking either highly selective academics or a "no-pressure" approach may find this middle ground problematic.

 Capital development uncertainty: The Friends of Cherwell has successfully raised funds for the 3G pitch, but the multi-purpose hall remains in long-term fundraising phase.
 Current facilities are functional but aging; the school is operating at near-full capacity (91% utilization).
 Budget pressures at MAT and national level may slow further infrastructure enhancement.